stencillogic/async_logger/README.md

 `FileWriter` that writes data to a file.
 You can create your own implementation of the `Writer` trait as well.

-Implementation of [log](https://docs.rs/log) facade based on this asyncronous logger is available as separate crate [async_logger_log](https://docs.rs/async_logger_log).
+Implementation of [log](https://docs.rs/log) facade based on this asynchronous logger is available as separate crate [async_logger_log](https://docs.rs/async_logger_log).
 Please refer to `async_logger_log` crate documentation for more info and examples.

 ## Examples